Planning Your New Business Operation

 Build a competent staff of professionals

 The professionals you choose to create your team will make a big difference in whether or not your operation survives the first year in business.
-Choose the first set of hotshots with care, and consider hiring remote professionals.
+Choose the first set of hotshots with care, and consider hiring remote professionals such as this remote patient care coordinator (if running a healthcare business, for example).

 Remote workers will save your operation money on overhead, as they provide their own workspaces.
 You have a larger pool of talent from which to choose when you hire remotely as well.